Skip to article content

 1. Hand-Writing WH-347 Forms

 Hand-written forms are not a DOL violation in themselves, but they are strongly correlated with the errors that cause violations.
-If an investigator cannot read a wage rate or hours total, they will request clarification, which extends the investigation and increases scrutiny.
+If an investigator cannot read a wage rate or hours total, they will request clarification — extending the investigation and increasing scrutiny.

 2. Not Checking Rates Against Current Wage Determinations